josgabfer/UmbrellaAPI/README.md

 # -c is the create action operator.
 # -t is the tunnel argument
+# -p is the API profile (Optional).

+# Create Internal Domains from a file:

+python UmbrellaAPI.py -D -c -id -p <profile>

+# -c is the create action operator.
+# -id is the internal domains argument
-# -p is the API profile.
+# -p is the API profile (Optional).

 ```